Ordering repeat prescriptions

 hiowicb-p.unicity-prescriptions@nhs.net

-You can also complete a paper copy of the form in the surgery.
+You can also fill in a paper copy of the form in the surgery.

 If you have questions about your medicine, your local pharmacists can answer these.
 They can also answer questions on medicines you can buy without a prescription.